 Select a country or region from the “Where do you live?” drop-down menu, and then specify one or more reasons for the change, such as “I travel often,” “I frequently use a virtual private network (VPN),” “I live in one country and work in another,” or “None of the above.“

-Google will warn you that it may take several weeks for a change request to process and that the company does not guarantee that the country will be changed.
+Google will warn you that a change request may take several weeks to process and that the company does not guarantee that the country will be changed.
 If the company believes that the country associated with the account is correct, the link will be preserved.

 I hope this guide on How to Check and Change your Country Associated with your Google Account was helpful.
 If you face any issues, please comment below.